 Amongst the transactions with which we can assist are:

 Since we appreciate the need to meet clients' business needs, we will discuss at the outset what we expect any transaction to involve in terms of steps, anticipated obstacles, strategies and costs.
-We know that client are not always aware of all the issues in a case from a legal point of view, and we will try and make these clear to ensure that any timescale can be achieved realistically.
+We know that clients are not always aware of all the issues in a case from a legal point of view, and we will try and make these clear to ensure that any timescale can be achieved realistically.